-The writer attributes the apparent inconsistency to post-crystallization changes in the symmite and quartz symmite.
+The writer attributes the apparent inconsistency to post-crystallization changes in the syenite and quartz syenite.
 The mechanisms involved are explained in the next section.

-Genesis of the Fitchell Intrusions
+Genesis of the Mitchell Intrusions

 The Mitchell Intrusions are an assortment of injected bodies (Daly, 1933, p.
-74) that were emplaced in a hypebyssal environment.
-Sills, dykes, and irregular stock type masses have been recognized.
-Earlier plagioclase-hornblende porphyry tended to form the sills and dykes and later syenitic rocks tended to form larger more irregular bodies.
-Fost of these bodies are simple intrusions but a stock-like mass on the north side of the Nitchell Clacier shows evidence of minor composite intrusion.
-Outside the map-area in the unaltered rocks of the Hazelton and/or Takla (?) group no evidence of regional metamorphism or deep burial can be found.
-The only high grade metamorphic rocks, suggestive of a plutonic environment are found several miles to the west between tatholithic masses of the Coast Fountain complex.
+74) that were emplaced in a hypabyssal environment.
+Sills, dykes, and irregular stocktype masses have been recognized.
+Earlier plagioclase-hornblende porphyry tended to form the sills and dykes and later sygnitic rocks tended to form larger more irregular bodies.
+Most of these bodies are simple intrusions but a stock-like mass on the north side of the Mitchell Glacier shows evidence of minor composite intrusion.
+Outside the map area in the unaltered rocks of the Hazelton and Takla groups no evidence of regional metamorphism or deep burial can be found.
+The only high grade metamorphic rocks, suggestive of a plutonic environment are found several miles to the west between batholithic masses of the Coast Range Complex.
 These features indicate that the intrusions were emplaced in a hypabyssal environment.
 The fact that the cross-cutting granite is of the hypersolvus type also supports a hypabyssal environment.
 Since the rocks of the district show no megascopic signs of regional metamorphism it is safe to assume that the depth of cover at the time of emplacement was probably somewhat less than 30,000 feet, this being the lower limit of the greenschist facies suggested by Turner and Verhoogen (p.
 534).

-A compositional gradation seems to exist from syenodiorite and albite syenite (plagioclase-hornblende porphyry) in the Sulphurets Valley Region to the syenite, quartz syenite, and granite on the Mitchell-Sulphurets Ridge and in the Mitchell Valley.
+A compositional gradation seems to exist from syenodiorite and albite syenite (plagioclase-hornblende porphyry) in the Sulphurets Valley Region to the syenite, quartz syenite, and granite on Mitchell-Sulphurets Ridge and in the Mitchell Valley.
 Many of the more detailed relationships are still in doubt but a general gradation between these rock types can be established.
 The mineral paragenesis of the intrusions is shown in Figure 9.
 The albite syenite and syenitic rocks were not observed in contact but there definitely seems to be a compositional gradation between the two.
 The main masses of these rock types are separated by major faults and by a very large alteration zone paralleling the faults (Figures 4 and 5).
 There is one feature, however, that supports compositional gradation.
 In the zone between the faults, large, white potash feldspar phenocrysts have been found that constitute up to 10 per cent of a highly altered albite syenite porphyry.
 Similar potash feldspar phenocrysts were one of the first minerals to crystallize in the syenitic rocks above the faults.
 The close relationship between the syenitic rocks and the granites has already been mentioned.
 The fact that one granite cuts the syenite clearly indicates that the former must be somewhat later in time.
-The intimate association of the two, on the other hand, strongly suggests a common origin.
-The very position of all the intrusions makes it difficult to suppose anything but a close relationship between all the members of the Mitchell Intrusions.
-Although rather secondary evidence, the fact that disseminated copper, molybdenum, and iron minerals are found associated with all members supports a common origin.
+The intimate association of the quartz syenite, and granites, we will then have better understanding of the problems involved.
+The writer believes that the syenite, quartz syenite, and granites were derived from a common magma by fractionation followed by albitization of the syenite, quartz syenite and of the two-feldspar granite.
+The syenitic,two-feldspar rocks crystallized before the onefeldspar granite.
+If the typical mineral compositions of these rocks are examined (Table IV), it can be seen that the rocks have normal compositions for granites and syenites (Figure 10).
+This would mean that they have a very low anorthite content.
+But Tuttle and Bowen (p.
+136) states: